Bolognese is an easy-to-make meat sauce that is perfect for any type of pasta!

 - ¼ teaspoon black pepper

-- pappardelle or tagliatelle or another long pasta for serving
+- pappardelle or long pasta, for serving

 Instructions